10 Reasons Why You Shouldn't Get a Puppy

 The best time to give kids that adorable puppy, if the intent to surprise them for Christmas or a birthday is still there, is doing so when things have settled down in the home would be the best option.
 Perhaps a time after the holidays have passed, when the chaos is gone along with the extended family.
 Puppies need time to get accustomed to their new home, so the calmer it is for them, the better.

 Puppies are often very destructive.
 Just like human children, puppies get into everything.

 Always exercise caution when deciding to adopt a puppy for the family as a present.

 One important thing to note here is that when giving a puppy as a gift, this is essentially equating a puppy to the toys and clothes children receive during the holidays.
 Teaching children that the new puppy is a part of the family and not the gifts they were given.
 The children must understand and know they are responsible for feeding him and making sure he has water, though of course, the adults have to be on top of this as well as children become distracted and may forget.

 Teaching the children that the puppy is the responsibility of the family teaches them responsibility, gives them a sense of purpose, and makes things easier for the family in the long-run.

 Number 5: You Are on a Tight Budget

-Oddly enough, something people tend to overlook when adopting a puppy is just how much it will cost to care for him.
-Puppies need food, visits to the vet, toys, flea medicine, groomers if the dog is long haired, a pet-sitter for when you need to leave him home longer than an hour, etc. If your puppy gets hurt, he'll need to go to the vet.
-Dogs with sensitive skin need creams or medicine.
-Also, many places charge you to keep a dog in your home.
-All of these add up to one expensive problem.
+Oddly enough, one major aspect people tend to overlook when adopting a puppy is just how much it will cost.
+Puppies require quite a bit of food, visits to the vet (both routine and in an emergency), toys (to keep them from making their own toys out of various household items), flea medicine, groomers if the dog is long-haired, a pet-sitter in the instance he needs to be left home alone for long periods of time, and so on.
+Dogs with sensitive skin will need creams or medicine, maybe even a special diet.
+As mentioned previously, many places will charge extra each month to keep a dog in the home.
+All of these little things add up to one expensive problem.